 “The Nursery is fantastic.
 I have absolute trust in their ability to give my child everything she needs, and they look after me too!” – Parent

 The Nursery stands within the peace and tranquillity of Winterfold House and its grounds of some 40 acres.
-It is located in a large family house which is literally ‘built of wood’ with its own garden and orchard.
-The Nursery caters for children from the age of six weeks to three years and there is a ratio of one staff member to three children.
+It is located in a large family house, with its own garden and orchard.
+The Nursery caters for children from the age of six weeks to two years and there is a ratio of one staff member to three children.
 The staff are well qualified and experienced and most have worked at the nursery for several years.

 The Baby Department is located in quiet rooms upstairs and the babies are separated from the older children for most of the day.
 To increase each child’s sense of security and emotional stability the same nursery nurses work permanently in the baby unit.